GetSetAbhi/software-engineer-questions/README.md

    **Answer 4**

    My favourite product is any app that provides the video calling functionality.
-   Whatsapp, Instagram, Google Duo etc. The reason these are my favourite product is that they have enabled us to interact and see a person far away, or someone we haven't seen in a long time.
+   Whatsapp, Instagram, Google Duo etc. The reason these are my favourite is that they have enabled us to interact and see a person far away, or someone we haven't seen in a long time.
    During this time of pandemic while everyone is locked in their homes, these video calling apps have enabled us to connect with friends and family.